SelfCareMap

 1. Start Slow: Less Is More (Especially at First)

-If you’re new to percussive therapy, begin with the lowest speed setting and limit each muscle group to 30–60 seconds.
-Your body needs time to adapt to the sensation.
-Think of it like introducing a new stretch or foam rolling routine — gradual progression prevents overstimulation.
+If you are new to percussive therapy, begin with the lowest speed setting and limit each muscle group to 30 to 60 seconds.
+Your body needs time to adapt to the sensation of rapid percussion.
+Think of it like introducing a new stretch or foam rolling routine, where gradual progression prevents overstimulation of the nervous system.
+Jumping straight to the highest intensity can cause your muscles to tense up as a protective reflex, which actually makes the massage less effective.

-Pro tip: Use the gun for no more than 2–3 minutes per major muscle group (like quads, glutes, or upper back), and no more than 10–15 minutes total per session, especially in the beginning.
+Pro tip: Use the gun for no more than 2 to 3 minutes per major muscle group, such as quads, glutes, or upper back, and no more than 10 to 15 minutes total per session, especially in the beginning.
+If you feel a tingling sensation or numbness, stop immediately, as this is a sign you are hitting a nerve or spending too long in one spot.

 2. Know Where to Use It (and Where Not To)

-A common mistake is pressing the gun deeply into the muscle like you’re trying to “dig out” knots.
-But percussive therapy works through rapid, light impacts — not brute force.
+A common mistake is pressing the gun deeply into the muscle like you are trying to dig out knots.
+This often happens when people believe that more pain equals more gain.
+However, percussive therapy works through rapid, light impacts, not brute force.
+The device is designed to create a wave of pressure that penetrates the muscle layers.
 Let the device glide over the skin with light to moderate pressure.
-If you’re pressing so hard it hurts or leaves marks, you’re overdoing it.

 4. Time It Right: Pre- or Post-Workout?